-The application of other organic fertilizers is a key source for NH3.
+The application of other organic fertilizers is a key source for $NH_3$ .
 Emissions are dominated by the emissions from digested energy crops.
 They have become important since about 2005 and have risen sharply until 2013.
 Since then, they have changed little each year and tend to decrease slightly in the last few years.
-The latter is mostly due to the increasing use of application practices with lower NH3 emission factors.
+The latter is mostly due to the increasing use of application practices with lower $NH_3$ emission factors.

-Table 11 shows the effects of recalculations on $NH_3$ and $NO_x$ emissions.
-For all years the total emissions of $NH_3$ and $NO_x$ from application of other organic fertilizers are significantly higher than those of last year's submission.
-The main reason for that is, that the emissions from application of residues from digested waste, compost of biowaste and compost of green waste are reported for the first time in the agriculture sector (see main page of the agricultural sector, list of recalculation reasons, No 2, and Vos et al. (2024), Chapter 1.3)
+For all years, total $NH_3$ and $NO_x$ emissions from application of other organic fertilizers are higher than those of last year's submission as the emissions from application of residues from digested waste, compost of biowaste and compost of green waste are reported for the first time in the agriculture sector (see main page of the agricultural sector, list of recalculation reasons, No 2, and Vos et al. (2024), Chapter 1.3)

-Table 11:REC-4: Revised NH3 and NO4 from application of other organic fertilizers, in kilotonnes
+Table 12:REC-4: Revised NH3 and NOx from application of other organic fertilizers, in kilotonnes